 The X Ultra 4 Mid is flexible at normal temperatures, scoring 27.9N in our flex test (avg.
 37.4), this allows for lots of contact with the ground and an instantly broken-in feel.

 While super comfy, this is also the point of one of my concerns with the boot.
-We also lab test the flexibility of boots after placing them in a freezer for 20minutes.
+I also performed a lab test on the flexibility of boots after placing them in a freezer for 20 minutes.
 The Salomon X Ultra 4 Mid GTX’s stiffness increased 126% to 63.17N!

 This is frankly absurd and I had to run a second test just to be sure.
-The biggest concern here is that if you’re hiking in cold climates, the boot isn’t going to function the way it’s supposed to.
+The biggest concern here is that if you’re hiking in cold climates, the boot isn’t going to function in an ideal way.

 A welcome respite from quick lacing for some

 Salomon’s quick lacing has long been one of my favorite lacing systems on the market.
 With a self-closing buckle, you can tighten and loosen the shoe in a second.

 While useful in some circumstances and with certain foot shapes, it’s not ideal for long distance hiking, especially if you have wide feet and you can’t get a perfect, customized fit.
 The X Ultra 4 Mid GTX uses a more traditional lacing system to provide a firm lock through the ankle.

 This means that you can adjust the forefoot as needed, allowing for some wider feet.
 This also allows you to leave a bit of space in the ankle if needed (long-hikes result in swollen joints), whilst keeping the forefoot tight.